 Houston weather: Hot, hazy weekend ahead

-HOUSTON - A hot and very hazy weekend is on tap for the Bayou City this weekend.
+HOUSTON - It will be a hot and hazy weekend in Houston.

 Heat dome breaks down next week